nirvdrum/rails-templates/README.markdown

 Current library
 ---------------
-* basic - Simple Rails template that adds less (CSS processor) as a plugin.
+* base - Simple Rails template that adds less (CSS processor) as a plugin.
+* auth - Does everything base does, plus sets up Authlogic for user authentication.